-- Measure lengths indirectly and by iterating length units.
+- Measure and estimate lengths in standard units.

-- Tell and write time.
+- Relate addition and subtraction to length.

-- · Represent and interpret data.
+- · Work with time and money.

-- Work with money.
+- Represent and interpret data.

 Geometry

 Reason with shapes and their attributes.

 STANDARDS FOR MATHEMATICAL PRACTICE

 - 1. Make sense of problems and persevere in solving them.

 - 2. Reason abstractly and quantitatively.

 - 3. Construct viable arguments and critique the reasoning of others.

 - 4. Model with mathematics.

 - 5. Use appropriate tools strategically.

 - 6. Attend to precision.

 - 7. Look for and make use of structure.

 - 8. Look for an express regularity in repeated reasoning.